opentok/broadcast-sample-app/README.md

 The sample app also supports the following recommended numbers of viewers, based on the number of publishers in the broadcast:

-- 1 host, 3 guests: 75 viewers
+- 1 host, 3 guests: 11000 viewers
-- 1 host, 2 guests: 100 viewers
+- 1 host, 2 guests: 13000 viewers
-- 1 host, 1 guest:  150 viewers
+- 1 host, 1 guest: 15000 viewers

 The Vonage Video API live streaming feature lets you broadcast an Video API session to an HTTP live streaming (HLS) stream.
 More clients can simultaneously view this stream than can view a live interactive Video API session.
-Also, clients that do not support WebRTC (such as Safari) can view the HLS stream.
+Also, clients that do not support WebRTC can view the HLS stream.
 HLS playback is not supported in all browsers.
 However, there are a number of plugins, such as [Flowplayer](https://flowplayer.org/), that provide cross-browser support (using Flash Player in browsers that do not provide direct HLS support).

+The DVR feature provides a two-hour window for playing back broadcast content.
+While the broadcast is in progress, you can play back (and rewind to) any point in the broadcast up to two hours prior to the current time.
+The DVR recording is unavailable two hours after the broadcast is stopped.

 **NOTE**: The viewer limits do not apply to HLS, since all publishing streams are transcoded to a single HLS stream that can be accessed from an HLS player.
-The expected latency for HLS is 10-15 seconds.
-When the host clicks the broadcast button, a link is provided, which the host can then share with all prospective viewers.
-The link directs the viewer to another page within the application that streams the broadcast feed.
+The expected latency for HLS is 10-15 seconds and for low latency HLS is shorter.
+The host can select different options to start the broadcast (Full HD, Low latency and DVR).
+The viewers can move back and forth from the HLS viewer view to the WebRTC view.

 You can configure and run this sample app within just a few minutes!